Multimedia Journalism and Mass Communication

 The Quad Cities' proximity to Chicago also allows for big-city internships.
 Most recently, students have covered the Stanley Cup for WGN Radio, written blogs for the Arena Football League and coordinated celebrity visits for The Silverman Group.

 Faculty mentors help students find internships.
-In the 2012-13 academic year, all MJMC majors completed an internship.
+In recent years, all MJMC majors completed an internship.

 Augustana offers a major and minor in multimedia journalism and mass communication.

 The program offers the conceptual and hands-on skills to succeed in the 21st-century media environment.